trokas/ai_primer/Project.md

 # Project: Flatland

 Task is slightly inspired by the book Flatland.
-You will have to classify images by 'calculating' number of corners a figure in that image has using deep learning.
+You will have to classify images by 'calculating' a number of corners a figure in that image has using deep learning.

 <img src="https://www.manhattanrarebooks.com/pictures/2038.jpg?v=1516738067" width="350"/>

-Train set contains pictures of the following shapes: circles, triangles, squares, pentagons and hexagons.
+Train set contains pictures of the following shapes: circles, triangles, squares, pentagons, and hexagons.

 ![Project train set sample](img/flatland.png)

 Tain set - [DOWNLOAD](https://github.com/trokas/ai_primer/blob/master/flatland_train.npz).
-Just download it and upload to Colab.
+Just download it and upload it to Colab.
 Don't use *curl* since it manages to mess up zipped files!

-For your submission create a new [github](https://github.com/) repo and upload code/notebooks and final model (.h5 file).
-Next try to go to the link [flatland evaluation](https://us-central1-aiprimer.cloudfunctions.net/flatland) and you should see message 'Welcome to Flatland!'.
-This means that evaluation service is running and you can submit your own model by calling `https://us-central1-aiprimer.cloudfunctions.net/flatland?model_link=[PATH TO YOUR .h5]` (be patient, it can take a while).
+For your submission create a new [github](https://github.com/) repo and upload code/notebooks and the final model (.h5 file).
+Next, try to go to the link [flatland evaluation](https://us-central1-aiprimer.cloudfunctions.net/flatland) and you should see the message 'Welcome to Flatland!'.
+This means that the evaluation service is running and you can submit your own model by calling `https://us-central1-aiprimer.cloudfunctions.net/flatland?model_link=[PATH TO YOUR .h5]` (be patient, it can take a while).

 Evaluation script and corrects labels as follows: